DroneMadness/tokensale/README.md

-# Drone Madness Token and Sale contracts
+# Drone Madness Token and Sale Contracts

 This projects defines several contracts related to the token sale of the Drone Madness token.
 The token is standard `ERC20` `Ethereum` based and is written in `Solidity`.